paynl/sdk/README.md

 ### Requirements

 The PAY.
-PHP SDK is tested up to PHP version 8.2 and requires the PHP cURL extension.
+PHP SDK is tested from PHP version 7.2 up to PHP version 8.2 and requires the PHP cURL extension.

 ### Quick start and examples